-2013/14 Holdback Measures Measure Targets 1.
-Achieving government's fiscal targets and performance on forecast Achievement of ministry budget targets; AND % margin on forecasting as determined in conjunction with the Ministry of Finance; AND achieving the budget approved by the Minister of Finance consistent with Budget 2013.
-(June update) Forecast targets will be confirmed by the Ministry of Finance 2.
-Achieving progress on ministry-specific LEAN initiatives.
-Implementation of the Ministry's reporting requirements of the Lean Culture Deployment Strategy; and Execution of 2-4 Projects or as prescribed in the Year Two Lean Instructions, by March 31, 2014.
-3. Achieving results on discretionary spending targets.
-Achievement of a STOB 50 target by ministry, consistent with Budget 2013 (June update).
-Targets will be confirmed by the 4.
+2014/15 Holdback Measures Measure Target Achieving government's fiscal targets and performance on forecast.
+Achievement of ministry budget targets; AND % margin on forecasting as determined in conjunction with the Ministry of Finance; AND achieving the budget approved by the Minister of Finance consistent with Budget 2014.
+Forecast targets will be confirmed by the Ministry of Finance.
+Achieve measurable progress on establishing a Lean culture where public servants are engaged, empowered, supported and held accountable to continuously improve processes to deliver value to British Columbians.
+Implementation of the Ministry's 3 deliverables as required in the Lean Initiative Ministry Guidelines for 2014/15 by March 31, 2015.
+Achieving results on discretionary spending targets.
+Achievement of a STOB 50 target by ministry, consistent with Budget 2014.
+Targets will be confirmed by the Ministry of Finance.
 Delivering on the key priorities of government.
-Ministry of Finance.
 Achievement of specific deliverables and outcomes from the tasks in the Minister's mandate letters (5 per ministry to be specified excluding the task on budget achievement as this is addressed in measure 1).
 For those agencies without a mandate letter, specific deliverables and outcomes will be agreed to with the Deputy Minister to the Premier.